 - Live camera feature -- the coolest feature

-To use this feature, click on the pen under the text box instead of typing in your phrase.
+Click on the pen under the text box instead of typing in your phrase.
 In the big box at the bottom, you will write your phrase with your finger.
 Once your phrase is complete, you will follow the same steps as above.

 The voice feature is really handy, especially when you're in a face to face conversation and need a quick translate.
 All you need to do is click the microphone and it will take you to a page that you just need to say the phrase and it will immediately repeat it back to you.